MahekVanjani611/PRML_Sentiment-Classification/README.md

 We used the [Twitter Sentiment Analysis Dataset](https://www.kaggle.com/datasets/abhi8923shriv/sentiment-analysis-dataset) from Kaggle.
 The dataset contains text data labeled with sentiment categories.

 ## Methodology and Results
-Our methodology involved preprocessing text data, including cleaning, normalization, and vectorization.
-We experimented with various machine learning algorithms and evaluated their performance based on accuracy, precision, recall, and F1-score.
-We conducted analyses with and without NLTK preprocessing to assess its impact on model performance.
-The results highlighted the effectiveness of certain models like Logistic Regression, SVM, and Random Forest, particularly when combined with appropriate text preprocessing techniques.
-Additionally, we observed distinct word patterns across different sentiment categories, which influenced our model selection and feature engineering strategies.
+Our methodology involved the following steps:
+- **Data Preprocessing**: Cleaning, normalization, and text vectorization.
+- **Model Training and Evaluation**: Experimentation with multiple machine learning algorithms and evaluation based on accuracy, precision, recall, and F1-score metrics.
+- **Impact of NLTK**: Comparison of model performance with and without NLTK preprocessing.

+Key findings and observations:
+- Logistic Regression, SVM, and Random Forest exhibited superior performance.
+- NLTK preprocessing significantly improved model efficacy.
+- Distinct word patterns across sentiment categories influenced model selection and feature engineering.

 ## Additional Notes
--The project repository contains Jupyter Notebooks documenting code implementation and model evaluation.
+- The project repository includes Jupyter Notebooks documenting code implementation and model evaluation.
--We conducted thorough exploratory data analysis (EDA) to gain insights into the dataset's characteristics and sentiment distribution.
+- Extensive exploratory data analysis (EDA) was conducted to understand dataset characteristics and sentiment distribution.
--Our project contributes to the field of natural language processing (NLP) by exploring various ML algorithms for sentiment analysis and highlighting the importance of text preprocessing in improving model performance.
+- This project contributes to advancing natural language processing (NLP) by exploring diverse ML algorithms for sentiment analysis and emphasizing the importance of text preprocessing.